selimslab/selimslab.github.io/_NOTES/pro/golang.md

 <img src="/static/img/gopherize.png" style="max-height:7rem">

+Composition over inheritance

+automatic formatting

-I appreciate the Go approach, composition of simple primitives, automatic formatting, disallowing unused variables or imports,
+disallowing unused variables or imports

-you start with defining your types and data structures, write simple functions that do one thing well, and compose them to achieve higher level goals
+Start with defining your types and data structures, write simple functions that do one thing well, and compose them to achieve higher level goals